-- The ages of youth who crossover services and proportion of females parallels demographics of youth who experience absences or run experiences in foster care. - b) DCF has increased training and practice model development for workforce on youth engagement and implemented a 12-member special response team across the state to increase placement stability for youth and prevent run behavior. [practice approaches include Motivational Interviewing, Let's Talk: Runaway Prevention curriculum for the National runaway Safeline ®, Mental Health First Aid for Adolescents, Family Finding, Cognitive Interaction Skills]
+- a) The ages of youth who crossover services and proportion of females parallels demographics of youth who experience absences or run experiences in foster care. - b) DCF increased training and practice model development for workforce on youth engagement and implemented a special response team to increase placement stability for youth and prevent run behavior. [practice approaches include Motivational Interviewing, Mental Health First Aid for Adolescents, Family Finding, Cognitive Interaction Skills]